“We have to let go of this notion that for Apple to win, Microsoft has to lose” – said famously by a guy called Steve.

 And to our competitors, we imbibe Vulcan and say ‘Live Long & Prosper’.

-Comments welcome.
-And please be sure to check out other posts in our ‘founding principles’ series to learn more about Heartwood’s culture and how it positively impacts our work.
+Read our ‘founding principles’ series to learn more about Heartwood’s culture and how it positively impacts our work.